Adult social care

 Community occupational therapy services provide assessments and advice to people who need some help with daily living tasks.

-Occupational therapy looks at your overall health - mental, physical and social - and introduces solutions to help you reach your full potential.
+Occupational therapy looks at your overall health - mental, physical and social.
+It introduces solutions to help you reach your full potential.

-We have occupational therapists based in the community who can assess your situation, identify the difficulties you're experiencing and help you overcome them by offering advice, suggesting different techniques and recommending changes to your environment.
+We have occupational therapists based in the community who can assess your situation.
+It will identify the difficulties you're having and help you overcome them.
+This will be done by offering advice, suggesting different techniques and recommending changes to your environment.
 Fill in our online referral form if you'd like an assessment.

 Occupational therapists can help by: